ecmwf/polytope/docs/Service/Quick_Start.md

 # Quick Start

-Once a user has installed Earthkit-data and has their credentials in place, it is very easy to make a simple request.
+Once a user has installed Earthkit-data and has their credentials in place, you can make a simple request.

 An example of a time-series requested via earthkit-data: